-I probably would have been more adventurous and tried more out of the box things if I was clear about the consequences of my failures – that I wouldn’t be fired or embarrassed in reprimand or whatever other awful things I imagined.
+I probably would have been more adventurous and tried more out-of-the-box things if I was clear about the consequences of my failures – that I wouldn’t be fired or embarrassed in reprimand or whatever other awful things I imagined.

 Take a look at how you or your team thinks about the “F-word” and see if you can create a new framework that embraces flops to build CONFIDENCE in trying new things.